Brahmo Samaj: Foundation of the Brahmo Samaj

-In 1861 the Brahmo Somaj (as it was spelled then) was founded at Lahore by Nobin Roy.
+In 1861 the Brahmo Samaj was founded at Lahore by Nobin Roy.
 It included many Bengalis from the Lahore Bar Association.
 Many branches were opened in the Punjab, at Quetta, Rawalpindi, Amritsar etc.

-First Secession
+First secession

-Disagreement with the Tattvabodhini came to a head publicly between the period of 1 August 1865 till November 1866 with many tiny splinter groups styling themselves as Brahmo.
-The most notable of these groups styled itself "Brahmo Samaj of India".
+Disagreement with the Debendranath Tagore and Keshub Chandra Sen came to a head publicly between the period of 1 August 1865 till November 1866 and the followers of Keshub created the "Brahmo Samaj of India".
 This period is also referred to in the histories of the secessionists as the "First Schism".

-Brahmo Samaj and Swami Narendranath Vivekananda
+Brahmo Samaj and Sri Ramakrishna-Swami Vivekananda-Bhaduri Mahasaya

+Keshab Chandra Sen was greatly influenced by Sri Ramakrishna teachings and gradually adopted them in his personal life and philosophy.
+In 1878, he compiled and published these teachings in a book titled Paramahamser Ukti (The Sayings of Ramakrishna).
+Sri Ramakrishna often visit the prayers conducted by Keshab at the Samaj.

 Swami Vivekananda was influenced by the Brahmo Samaj of India, and visited the Sadharan Brahmo Samaj in his youth.

+Nagendranath Bhaduri, also known as Bhaduri Mahasaya, was associated with the Adi Brahmo Samaj.
+Bhaduri Mahasaya served as an Acharya of the Baluhati branch of the Adi Brahmo Samaj.
+However, due to differences with Debendranath Tagore, Nagendranath Bhaduri eventually broke off his connection with the Adi Brahmo Samaj.
+He met Sri Ramakrishna at Dakshineswar in 1881 while serving as the Headmaster of Bally English High School.
+Bhaduri Mahasaya pursued intense spiritual practices in solitude, especially Hathayoga and Pranayam, in a lonely cave in Monghyr and attained salvation there.

 Current status and number of adherents

 While the various Calcutta sponsored movements declined after 1920 and faded into obscurity after the Partition of India, the Adi Dharm creed has expanded and is now the 9th largest of India's enumerated religions with 7.83 million adherents, heavily concentrated between the states of Punjab and Uttar Pradesh.
 In the Indian census of 2001 only 177 persons declared themselves a "Brahmo", but the number of subscriber members to Brahmo Samaj is somewhat larger at around 20,000 members.